CARTAvis/manual_source/source/installation_and_configuration.rst

    [2021-06-03 10:30:57.575] [info] Listening on port 3002 with top level folder /, starting folder /Users/spongebob.
 The number of OpenMP worker threads will be handled automatically.
    [2021-06-03 10:30:57.575] [info] CARTA is accessible at http://192.168.0.128:3002/?token=E1A26527-8226-4FD5-8369-2FCD00BACEE0

-The last line contains the URL (e.g., :code:`http://192.168.0.128:3002/?token=E1A26527-8226-4FD5-8369-2FCD00BACEE0`) for you to access the CARTA process that you have just started up.
+The last line contains the unique URL (e.g., :code:`http://192.168.0.128:3002/?token=E1A26527-8226-4FD5-8369-2FCD00BACEE0`) for you to access the CARTA process that you have just started up.
 You will need to copy the URL and paste it to your *local* web browser to initialize the CARTA GUI.
 Please note that by "local", we mean the computer that you are using directly in front of you.
 Please do not use a web browser from the remote server to prevent potential failure due to WebGL.

 More CARTA initialization flags are available in the section :ref:`carta_init_flag`.